 Real-World Application

-Periodization teaches athletes how to train with purpose.
-Instead of random heavy sessions, training follows a progression that builds toward a goal.
+Periodization teaches you how to train with purpose.
+Instead of random heavy sessions, your training follows a progression that builds toward a goal.
+This approach improves your consistency, reduces your injury risk, and makes sure you perform at your best when it matters most.

 Conclusion